sokolhessnerlab/cap/preprocessing/README.md

 -   Adds some of the Qualtrics data to the RDM and AX datasets
 -   Scored qualtrics responses, covid questions, location (fips), SES are added to RDM and AX but responses to each STAIS, STAIT, UCLA-L, PSS are not included.
+-   Creates separate datasets for gain-only and loss-ony RDM tasks, both of which will have qualtrics information.

 -   output #1: AXallClean_Qualtrics.csv